RenderKit/oidn/doc/api.md

                                   size_t byteItemStride, size_t byteRowStride);

-It is possible to specify either a data buffer object (`buffer` argument) with the `oidnSetFilterImage` function or directly a pointer to shared user-managed data (`ptr` argument) with the `oidnSetSharedFilterImage` function.
+It is possible to specify either a data buffer object (`buffer` argument) with the `oidnSetFilterImage` function, or directly a pointer to shared user-managed data (`ptr` argument) with the `oidnSetSharedFilterImage` function.

 In both cases, you must also specify the name of the image parameter to set